mohamed-mostafa-hella/FilmRateApp/README.md

 # FilmRateApp
-This application allows you to view the best-rated movies on YTS and view reviews and some features about them.
+This application allows you to view the best-rated movies on YTS and view reviews and some information about them.

 # android application Using
 - Java